Nice to meet you.

 Whether you're just starting a nonprofit or you run an established organization seeking funding in a difficult time, these are some best practices you can follow to ensure success.
 Ready to get started?
 Let’s jump in!

 A donation thank-you letter is a simple response of gratitude for a gift received by an individual or an organization.
-Typically only a few paragraphs long, thank-you letters provide an opportunity for organizations to share their appreciation and demonstrate the impact of each donation.
+Typically only a few paragraphs long, thank-you letters provide an opportunity for nonprofit organizations to share their appreciation and demonstrate the impact of each donation.

 Here are a few main reasons for a nonprofit to send a donation thank-you letter:

-• Show your gratitude: Donors that don’t feel like their contribution was adequately appreciated are not likely to return for a follow-up donation.
+• Show your gratitude: Donors who don’t feel like their contribution was adequately appreciated are not likely to return for a follow-up donation.
 Plus, it’s basic human decency to thank someone for a gift!

 • Keep donors coming back: On the other hand, donors who do feel appreciated are more likely to become repeat and even recurring donors.
 Boosting your donor retention rate is a great way to bring in consistent funding without constantly seeking new donors.